-Are you the type that likes to binge-watch their favorite series on weekends?
+Are you the type that likes to binge-watch their favourite series on weekends?
 Or, do you belong to the category that prefers to unwind with copious doses of “reality” shows?
-Well, if you are a member of the second group, you’re going to be pretty unhappy with this article because here we’ll not only spill the truth about reality shows but also highlight the negative effects of watching them.
+Well, if you are a member of the second group, you’re going to be pretty unhappy with this article.
+Because here we’ll not only spill the truth about reality shows but also highlight the negative effects of watching them.

-Whether you like it or not, the truth of the matter is, there is hardly anything “real” about the so-called “reality” TV.
-The quality of these shows and how they affect viewers’ psyche has been a topic of debate for long.
-While they were initially expected to project content that is wholesome and give an undiluted view of real life, eventually, they ended up delivering cheap gags, poor content, and manipulative editing.
-Yes, maybe there’s no script, but there surely are writers who come up with plot lines, often to create ‘sob stories’ centered around the participants.
+Whether you like it or not, the truth of the matter is, that there is hardly anything “real” about the so-called “reality” TV.
+The quality of these shows and how they affect viewers’ psyche has been a topic of debate for a long.
+They were initially expected to project content that is wholesome and give an undiluted view of real life.
+Eventually, they ended up delivering cheap gags, poor content, and manipulative editing.
+Yes, maybe there’s no script.
+But there surely are writers who come up with plot lines, often to create ‘sob stories’ centred around the participants.

-Come to think of it, such reality shows focus on difficult moments that the participants have been through, the obstacles they have overcome, their experiences with bullying and so on.
+Come to think of it, such reality shows focus on difficult moments.
+The participants who have been through something, the obstacles they have overcome, their experiences with bullying and so on.
 More often than not, the narrations of such incidents end with a breakdown.
 Doesn’t it all seem too made up when there’s too much emphasis on sob stories?
-Also, not known to many, these reality shows twist and tweak footage to cook up conflicts and mold a story.
-It might also come as a shock that often participants are required to redo things so that all the “right” angles can be captured on camera.
+Also, not known to many, these reality shows twist and tweak footage to cook up conflicts and mould a story.
+Often participants have to redo things.
+Shocking isn’t it?.
+This is done so that all the “right” angles can be captured on camera.

 A Source Of Mental Illness And More

 What is even more alarming is that reality TV has got a major role to play in fuelling body anxieties amongst young minds.
 According to the Mental Health Foundation as well as other research done by relevant bodies, almost one in four individuals, between the age range of 18 and 24 years, admitted that reality television makes them conscious about their appearance.